 SEC542.3: Web Penetration Testing and Ethical Hacking: Discovery

-This section continues to explore our methodology with the discovery phase.
-We will build on the information started the previous day, exploring methods to find and verify vulnerabilities within the application.
-Students will also begin to explore the interactions between the various vulnerabilities.
+In this section, we will continue to explore our methodology with the discovery phase.
+We will build upon the information started yesterday, exploring methods to find and verify vulnerabilities within the application.
+The students will also begin to explore the interactions between the various vulnerabilities.

-The primary topic on this course day will be manual testing techniques for vulnerability discovery.
-To facilitate manual testing, we kick off the day with an introduction to Python and a hands-on exercise working with it.
+Manual testing techniques for vulnerability discovery will be the primary approach taken in Day 3.
+To facilitate manual testing, we kick off the day with an introduction and hands-on exercise with Python.

-In addition to custom scripts, we will focus on developing in-depth knowledge of interception proxies for web application vulnerability discovery.
-A highlight of the day will be spending significant time working with both traditional and blind SQL injection flaws.
+In addition to custom scripts, major emphasis will be placed on developing in-depth knowledge of interception proxies for web application vulnerability discovery.
+A highlight of the day will be spending significant time working with both traditional and blind SQL Injection flaws.